kubestellar/kubestellar/docs/content/Coding Milestones/PoC2023q1/outline.md

 Kubernetes API object is identified by API group, API major version, Kind (equivalently, resource name), namespace if relevant, and name.
-For simplicity in this PoC we will not worry about differences in API major version; each API group in Kubernetes and/or kcp currently has only one major version.
+For simplicity in this PoC we will not worry about differences in API major version; each API group currently has only one major version.

 Two different workload descriptions can have objects with the same ID